Academics

-Japanese Language
+Japanese Language Program

 Placement

 Japanese language courses are divided into four levels: Elementary, Intermediate, Higher-Intermediate, and Advanced.
 Each level is further subdivided into two to four levels.
 All courses are conducted in small class sizes with the utmost individual attention.

-Levels are determined based on the results of a placement test at the beginning of each semester.
+Placement test results will determine core Japanese course level and available Japanese practice/skill courses.
 Through the placement test, our goal is to find the most appropriate level for you in order to make your Japanese study at AIU as fruitful as possible.

 Course Information